atamalajopyetie/homelab/README.md

 # homelab
-This project focuses on designing and implementing an end-to-end detection engineering pipeline for a single-node Linux environment, aligned with the MITRE ATT&amp;CK framework.
+This project focuses on designing and implementing an end-to-end detection engineering pipeline for a single-node Linux environment, aligned with the MITRE ATT&CK framework.

 ## Objectives
 - Build a MITRE ATT&CK–mapped detection framework